BDC Hamburger Icon

 Goldfish’s creative video contest

-Goldfish crackers had immense success with a promotional campaign on the social media platform TikTok.
-The “#GoForTheHandful duet” challenge asked TikTok users to submit videos showing their attempts to try to break basketball player Boban Marjanović’s record of holding 301 Goldfish crackers in their hands.
-The winner would be dubbed the Official Goldfish Spokeshand.
-Goldfish’s duet campaign was so successful that its TikTok video reached over 30 million views.
+Goldfish crackers had immense success with a promotional campaign on TikTok.
+The #GoForTheHandful challenge asked TikTok users to submit videos showing their attempts to break basketball player Boban Marjanović’s record of holding 301 Goldfish crackers in his hands.
+The winner would be dubbed the “Official Goldfish Spokeshand.”
+Goldfish’s TikTok video got over 30 million views.

-Yeti and Traeger Grills’s photo contest
+Yeti and Traeger’s photo contest

 GoMacro’s tag-a-friend contest

 Tag-a-friend campaigns across social media platforms can be an effective way to attract new users.
 GoMacro, an organic protein bar maker, prompted its audience to tag two friends in a comment on one of its photos and follow its account.
 In return, participants were entered for a chance to win free GoMacro bars.
-Ultimately, this single social media post included over 450 comments, which may have led to 1,000 additional new followers.
+Ultimately, this single social media post included over 450 comments, which may have led to 1,000 new followers.

 Funko’s follow to win